Elixonus/doppler/README.md

 ## Waves

-Waves propagate in time with their amplitude attenuate exponentially.
+Waves propagate in time with their amplitude attenuatuating exponentially.
 Only the crest of the waves are illustrated in the simulation.
 Currently when multiple waves collide, interference is not accounted for.

 ## Observer